-Hooghli once served as an important trading post long before Kolkata rose to prominence.
+Hooghly once served as an important trading post long before Kolkata rose to prominence.
 The Portuguese set up a factory here even as early as 1537.
-Hooghli passed into the hands of the British East India Company in 1651.
+Hooghly passed into the hands of the British East India Company in 1651.
 Chunchura, the district headquarters was originally a Dutch settlement, which was exchanged in 1825 for the British-held Indonesian island of Sumatra.

 Air: The nearest airport is Kolkata’s Dum Dum airport, which is nearly 25 km from Chunchura.

-Rail: Hugli district is well connected by rail with other parts of the country.
+Rail: Hooghly district is well connected by rail with other parts of the country.

-Road: Hugli district is well connected by road with other parts of the country.
+Road: Hooghly district is well connected by road with other parts of the country.

 River: The best and most fascinating way to visit these heritage sites is to take opportunity of the famous Ganga Heritage Cruise conducted by WB Tourism Development Corporation with MV.

-Bandel: The Portuguese settlement at Bandel one of the earliest houses the Portuguese church, the oldest church in West Bengal, and a seminary.
-Each of these former colonies has retained some of its glory.
+Bandel Church: The Portuguese settlement at Bandel one of the earliest houses the Portuguese church, the oldest church in West Bengal, and a seminary.
+It is established in 1599.
+This church is dedicated to Nossa Senhora do Rosário, Our Lady of the Rosary.
+It is one of the most prominent historical churches in West Bengal as well as in India.

 Bansbaria: Famous for the Basudev and Haneswari temples.
 The architedctural splendour of the Haneswari temple, with its unusual spires and stone and woodcarvings is especially no table.
 The walls of the Basudev temple are decorated with terracotta carvings depicting scenes from the Hindu epics.